Rinstrument/instrument/README.md

 1. Since this is an R pacakge, the user first needs to install R from <a href="https://www.r-project.org/">the R project website</a>.

-2. Once R is installed, open an R console and install the devtools package with:
+2. Once R is installed, open an R console and install the package from Github using remotes:

 ``` r
 # remotes